What is DiscoverEU?

 Any potential cancellation or modification fees will need to be covered by the participants.
 There is no extra budget to cover expenditure of this kind, whatever the reason.

 Are any of the following expenses included: travel insurance, accommodation, subsistence or any other expenses related to the trip?

-The participant should acquire appropriate health and travel insurance for the whole duration of the trip.
-Basic health insurance coverage is usually provided by the participant's national health insurance during his/her stay in another European Union country through the European Health Insurance Card.
+The participants should acquire appropriate health and travel insurance for the whole duration of the trip.
+Basic health insurance coverage is usually provided by the participant's national health insurance during his/her stay in another European Union country through the European Insurance Card.
 However, the coverage of the European Health Insurance Card or private health insurance may not include all possible cases, especially if repatriation or specific medical intervention is needed.
-In that case, complementary private insurance is advisable.
+In that case, a complimentary private insurance is advisable.

 Will the European Commission help participants with booking accommodation?